 The Comprehensive Annual Financial Report (CAFR) of the Salina Airport Authority (the "Authority") for the fiscal years ended December 31, 2019 and 2018 is hereby submitted in accordance with the Kansas Statutes Annotated (K.S.A.
 27-324).
-As required by the statute, the City of Salina will be furnished copies of the Authority's 2018 CAFR.
+As required by the statute, the City of Salina will be furnished copies of the Authority's 2019 CAFR.
 Responsibility for both the accuracy of the data presented and the completeness and fairness of the presentation, including all disclosures, rests with the Executive Director of the Authority.
 To the best of our knowledge and belief, the data as presented is accurate in all material aspects, is presented in a manner designed to fairly set forth the fiscal position and results of the operation of the Authority as measured by its financial activity, and all disclosures necessary to enable the reader to gain maximum understanding are included in the report.

 This CAFR is presented in accordance with generally accepted accounting principles (GAAP) and pursuant to K.S.A.
-27-324, an audit of the books, accounts and financial statements has been completed by the Authority's independent certified public accountants, Adams, Brown, Beran & Ball, The independent audit is in accordance with the Kansas Municipal Audit and Accounting Guide, the Government Auditing Standards issued by the Comptroller General of the United States, and, if applicable, the provisions of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+27-324, an audit of the books, accounts and financial statements has been completed by the Authority's independent certified public accountants, Adams, Brown, Beran & Ball, Chtd.
+The independent audit is in accordance with the Kansas Municipal Audit and Accounting Guide.
 GAAP requires that management provide an overview and analysis to accompany the financial statements in the form of a Management Discussion and Analysis (MD&A).
 It is recommended that this letter of transmittal be read in conjunction with the MD&A, which can be found immediately following the report of the independent auditor in the Financial Section of this report.